JonathanKelsi/Pwnabot-V2/README.md

 # Pwnabot V2

-This repository provides the source code for the Pwnabot, a discord bot that provides pwnable.kr-related services, this time using JavaScript.
+This repository provides the source code for the Pwnabot, a discord bot that provides pwnable.kr-related services, this time using TypeScript.

 ## Getting Started